VICR — Vicor Corporation

 1. Key Financial Results and Metrics

-• Gross Margin: Consolidated gross profit margin was 55.2%, a slight decrease of 20 basis points from the previous quarter but an increase of 800 basis points year-over-year.
+- Gross Margin: Consolidated gross profit margin was 55.2%, down 20 basis points sequentially but up 800 basis points year-over-year.

-• Operating Expenses: Total operating expenses rose 4% sequentially to $45.5 million, influenced by higher legal expenses related to IP enforcement.
+- Operating Expenses: Total operating expenses increased 4% sequentially to $45.5 million, driven by higher legal costs related to IP enforcement.

-• Cash Flow: Cash flow used for operating activities was $3.9 million, impacted by a litigation settlement payment of $28.6 million.
+- Cash Flow: Cash and cash equivalents totaled $404.2 million, with cash flow used for operating activities at $3.9 million, impacted by a $28.6 million litigation settlement payment.

 2. Strategic Updates and Business Highlights

-• Market Demand: Strong bookings across high-performance computing, industrial, and aerospace/defense sectors, with significant contributions from key customers.
+- Market Demand: Strong demand across high-performance computing, industrial, and aerospace/defense markets, with significant orders from top customers.

 3. Forward Guidance and Outlook

-• 2026 Revenue Guidance: Projected to be approximately $570 million, based on conservative assumptions regarding licensing agreements.
+- Revenue Guidance: Expected Q2 revenues of nearly $126 million and full-year 2026 revenues of approximately $570 million, based on conservative assumptions regarding licensing agreements.

 4. Bad News, Challenges, or Points of Concern